Effective and efficient modeling of the hydrodynamics for bacterial flagella: The resistance and mobility matrix

+The transverse components $Y^{A}$ of the resistance matrix $\mathcal{R}^{tt}$ are plotted in Fig.~\ref{fig:fig2}.
+These components couple the transverse forces and the transverse translational velocities. $Y^{A}_{\alpha\beta}$ indicates that the translation of one sphere in the transverse direction exerts a force in the transverse direction on the other spheres.
+When a pair of spheres is widely separated, the self-interaction component $Y^{A}_{\alpha\alpha}\to1$ and the pair interaction component $Y^{A}_{\alpha\beta}\to0$.
+The transverse components $Y^{A}$ reveal that in a system of two spheres, when one sphere is stationary and the other sphere translates transversely, the moving sphere experiences a resistance from the stationary sphere, and this resistance increases as the distance between the spheres decreases.

-The resistance functions $Y^{B}$ in Fig. \ref{fig:fig4} give the coupling between the force and rotational velocity or torque and translational velocity.
-When a pair of spheres is widely separated, a hydrodynamic force or torque on one will induce no rotation or translation of the other.
-This means that the components $Y^{B}_{\alpha\alpha}\to0$ and $Y^{B}_{\alpha\beta}\to0$ when $s\to\infty$.
-As a sphere approaches another sphere, the drag force or torque on one sphere will induce rotation or translation of the other.
+The scalar resistance functions $Y^{B}$ in Fig.~\ref{fig:fig3} illustrate the coupling between forces and rotational velocities, as well as between torques and translational velocities.
+When a pair of spheres is widely separated, a hydrodynamic force or torque acting on one sphere will not induce any rotation or translation of the other sphere.
+This means that the components $Y^{B}_{\alpha\alpha}\to 0$ and $Y^{B}_{\alpha\beta}\to0$ when $s\to\infty$.
+However, as one sphere approaches another, the drag force or torque on one sphere will induce rotation or translation of the other.
+Specifically, the rotation of one sphere exerts a force on the other sphere, while the translation of one sphere exerts a torque on the other sphere.

-The longitudinal components $X^{C}$ of the resistance matrix $\mathcal{R}^{rr}$ are plotted in Fig. \ref{fig:fig5}, which couple the longitudinal torque and the longitudinal rotational velocity.
-Fig. \ref{fig:fig5} shows that the resistance functions $X^{C}$ obtained by the twin multipole moment method (TMM) and the Rotne-Prager-Yamakawa (RPY) tensor are the same.
-The self-mobility components $X^{C}_{\alpha\alpha}\to1$ and the pair mobility components $X^{C}_{\alpha\beta}\to0$ when a pair of spheres is far away from each other.
-The transverse components $Y^{C}$ of the resistance matrix $\mathcal{R}^{rr}$ are plotted in Fig. \ref{fig:fig6}, which give the coupling between the torque and rotational velocity perpendicular to the line of centers.
+The longitudinal components $X^{C}$ of the resistance matrix $\mathcal{R}^{rr}$ are plotted in Fig.~\ref{fig:fig4}, which couple longitudinal torques and longitudinal rotational velocities.
+Fig.~\ref{fig:fig4} shows that the scalar resistance functions $X^{C}$ obtained using the TMM are identical to those obtained using the RPY tensor.
+The self-interaction component $X^{C}_{\alpha\alpha}\to1$ and the pair interaction component $X^{C}_{\alpha\beta}\to0$ when a pair of spheres is far apart.
+The transverse components $Y^{C}$ of the resistance matrix $\mathcal{R}^{rr}$ are plotted in Fig.~\ref{fig:fig5}, which provide the coupling between torques and rotational velocities perpendicular to the line of centers.
+The components $X^{C}$ and $Y^{C}$ indicate that the rotation of one sphere exerts torques on its neighboring spheres.